 For educators working in the classroom, those teaching remotely and homeschooling parents, we have several resources for connecting with York county history online!

-Our latest exhibit: Missing Pieces: An Inclusive Timeline of York County History will debut on June 19th in honor of Juneteenth.
+Our latest exhibit: Missing Pieces: An Inclusive Timeline of York County History is on display at the Historical Society Museum, 250 E. Market Street.

 Want to teach your students about Juneteenth?
 Download this Juneteenth Lesson Plan

 NEW!
 VIRTUAL FIELD TRIPS

 Due to the current COVID pandemic, we recognize most schools are not able to participate in on site field trips.
 The History Center now offers educators the opportunity to have your class visit us virtually.
 Our virtual field trips includes a live, guided virtual tour of our historic site hosted over video conferencing platform (Zoom, Google Meet, etc) with printable, hands-on activities to supplement the virtual visit.
 Choose from these options: